xuyinuox-ui/YuE2-Studio/README.md

 - transcription,
 - YuE2 inference,
 - generated audio,
-- project history,
+- history,
-- application logs.
+- logs.

-The application interface communicates with its local worker through the loopback interface:
+The user interface communicates with its local worker through the loopback interface:

 ```text
 127.0.0.1
 ```

-### No account

-YuE2 Studio does not require a YuE2 Studio user account.
+YuE2 Studio itself does not require an account and does not integrate advertising or application analytics.

-### No advertising

-No advertising system is integrated.

-### No analytics

-No usage analytics system is integrated.

-### No application telemetry

-The runtime disables Hugging Face telemetry where configured by the application.

-### Network access

-Network access is required during installation and repair to obtain items such as:
+Network access is required during installation and repair to obtain components such as:

-- Python/runtime components,
+- Python/runtime files,
 - Python packages,
 - model weights,
 - dependency files,
-- mirror metadata or availability checks.
+- mirror availability information.

-External download providers can necessarily observe network requests made to their services, including normal network information such as the connecting IP address.
+External download providers necessarily receive ordinary network requests, including the connecting IP address.

 ---

 # Clean Uninstall

-Use:
+Choose:

 ```text
 Clean Uninstall…